 Is this a new tax that I have to pay?

 No, this is not a new tax.
-Some of the taxes already being paid by property owners will be set aside to pay for projects in the Community-Led Development District.
+Some of the taxes already being paid by property owners will be set aside to pay for projects in the Community-Driven Development District.

 How would the funding work?

 Tax Increment Financing (TIF) is kind of like a bank account for a neighborhood.
 Money comes into this account from a portion of the property taxes paid by property owners within the neighborhood.
 It can only be spent to buy property and build things in that same neighborhood.
 The bank account will exist for 20+ years, and every year more money gets deposited from the property taxes paid.
 Because we know that more money will come into the account each year, we can take out loans to pay for big projects, and then pay back the loans over time.